staydecent/staydecent.ca/src/entries/drafts/2019-08-25-intro-to-react-hooks/content.md

 ## From `class` based Components to Functional Components with Hooks

-To rid yourself of the lie that is class, you'll need to know how to write functional React Components and how to utilize Hooks.
+To rid yourself of the lie that is class, you'll need to know how to write funcation-based React Components and how to utilize Hooks.
 Previously, you may have had *dumb* and *smart* components. *Dumb* just meant a function that returned JSX without any coupled lifecycle and state logic.
-So, you'd have a mix of functional Components and class-based Components.
-With hooks, all your Components can be functional!
+So, you'd have a mix of function-based Components and class-based Components.
+With hooks, all your Components can be functions!

 ### Forget `setState` and Embrace `useState`